Pests in Gardens and Landscapes: Quick Tips

 Box type gopher traps set for gopher control.

 Ground squirrels feed on and injure many types of plants, and their burrowing damages landscapes.
 Although similar in appearance to tree squirrels, ground squirrels will always retreat to a burrow when frightened, while tree squirrels will climb a tree or other tall structure and never use a burrow.
-Traps and baits will effectively manage ground squirrels in landscapes and gardens.
+Traps, baits, and burrow fumigants will effectively manage ground squirrels in landscapes and gardens.

 Identification and behavior:

 - Nine to 11 inches long, not including a 5- to 9-inch tail that isn’t as bushy as a tree squirrel’s.